 5. Pause, Breathe, Think and Act

 This is the almost instantaneous process you should develop to make decisions during the day.
-Pause, breath, think and act is what you would cross-reference with your intentional living steps daily template to guide a lot of your decisions.
+Pause, breathe, think, and act is what you would cross-reference with your intentional living steps daily template to guide a lot of your decisions.

-Learning this process will help prevent you from making an impulse decisions that may not be in line with your goals.
+Learning this process will help prevent you from making impulse decisions that may not be in line with your goals.

-This is important because a series of impulse decisions over time may begin to feel normal and over more time may make your goals unattainable.
-Remember to pause, breathe, think and act to lessen the likelihood of you ever having to say “I wish I had a chance to do that over again” or ” What was I thinking?”.
+This is important because a series of impulse decisions over time may begin to feel normal and over time may make your goals unattainable.
+Remember to pause, breathe, think, and act to lessen the likelihood of you ever having to say “I wish I had a chance to do that over again” or ” What was I thinking?”.

 In most cases, it is not that one incident that tends to take a person off course or set them on the path to ruin.
 It is the multiple series of choices that fill many with enormous regret.

 This is called drift.
-The slow steady stream of wrong decision that causes regret.
+The slow steady stream of wrong decisions causes regret.
 Or to aimlessly float through life.
 To combat drift remember your daily template, pause, breath, think, and act.

 We all know you are great and good things will happen for you with no effort on your part at all.
 Just in case this is not the case intentional living can help you achieve your lifelong goals and achieve happiness.

 Cultivate an intentional living temple that works for you.
 Follow my guidelines or create your own.
 Let us know of your success and some of the principles that work for you.

 Please don’t drift through life.
 Don’t waste your natural gifts and take all of your great potential to the grave.
-Live intentional to benefit yourself, community, good friends, and family.
+Live intentionally to benefit yourself, your community, good friends, and your family.

-Don’t be selfish and allow the intentional living to be the vehicle to live a life IMPACT no matter how great or subtle it may be.
+Don’t be selfish and allow intentional living to be the vehicle to live a life IMPACT no matter how great or subtle it may be.